 Hastings Kamuzu Banda declared himself president for life in Nyasaland (now Malawi), imprisoned his opponents and lived a flamboyant life while his people remained in poverty.

-But the tyrant had another persona – he was the quiet, kind doctor who worked in Britain during World War II and Ghana and led Malawi to independence.
+But the tyrant had another persona – he was the quiet, kind doctor who worked in Britain during World War II and led Malawi to independence.
 How he became a dictator right after assuming power in Malawi and his contradictory approach to matters surprised many people.

 Born in the tiny British protectorate of Nyasaland in Central Africa, Banda said he had walked to South Africa as a young man, where he worked in the mines and educated himself.
 Through connections in church, he acquired an education in America, qualified with high grades as a doctor and subsequently studied medicine at Glasgow University in Scotland.